Stop & Shop, Hyde Square Task Force Disagree on Existence of ‘Pricing Inequities’ at Jamaica Plain Store

 The youth said while they are grateful for the new food pantries, they think Stop & Shop can do more "to address the inequitable food prices" and proposed a solution.

-The youth learned that Stop & Shop's parent company Ahold Delhaize sells customer data to consumer goods advertisers, and allege the company is going to make hundreds of millions of dollars from this common business practice.
-They said when they brought the data collecting and selling of customer data, that Stop & Shop stopped the meeting last August.
+The youth learned that Stop & Shop's parent company Ahold Delhaize sells customer data to consumer goods advertisers, and that the company is going to make hundreds of millions of dollars from this common business practice.
+They said when they brought up the data collecting and selling of customer data to supermarket personnel in the meeting, that Stop & Shop stopped the meeting last August.

 HSTF said Stop & Shop could use those profits and create price equity across its chain.